StephenTaam/STTNet/README.md

 ## Lightweight High-Performance C++ Network Framework

-STTNet is a lightweight, high-performance server framework written in **C++11**, featuring comprehensive **high-performance network communication capabilities**.
+STTNet is a lightweight, high-performance server framework based on the **C++17 standard**.
+It utilizes the Reactor event-driven model and epoll for high-concurrency, non-blocking network communication, providing complete **high-performance network communication capabilities**.
 It supports **TCP/UDP/HTTP/WebSocket and their encrypted variants (TLS+TCP, HTTPS, WSS)**.
-It also includes file operations, time operations, logging, common data processing, JSON handling, encryption/decryption, signal management, information security ，and process management.
-Built-in features include a logging system, an epoll-based high-concurrency event-driven model, multithreaded processing, thread safety, heartbeat monitoring, and exception/signal handling.
+It also supports common server-side functionalities such as file operations, time operations, logging, common data processing, JSON data processing, encryption/decryption, signal management, process management, and information security.
+It includes built-in features such as a logging system, epoll high-concurrency event-driven model, multi-threading, thread safety, heartbeat monitoring, and exception and signal handling.

 Case: A stress test of an HTTP service program written in this framework on a small development board with 4 cores and 4GB of memory achieved a throughput of 65,000 requests per second and an average latency of 2-3ms.